 Avoid Freelancer-related Disappointment by Setting Expectations

 This tip comes up frequently, but with good reason: It is SO important, my dears!
 It’s perfectly fine to demand quality work from your freelancers, but only if they know exactly what you expect from them.
 Otherwise, they’ll disappoint you and you’ll irritate them.

 Establish expectations clearly and early on in the relationship regarding communication, deadlines, quality of work, availability, and other important issues.
 And don’t just have an informal chat!
 Codify expectations by creating and signing a contract that clearly outlines what’s expected from both you and your team members.

 On a related note, expect and be willing to pay fair rates.
 For instance, don’t expect a web designer to build your blog for less than you’d spend for a nice dinner out with friends.
 If you’re only inclined to pay bargain prices, you’ll only end up being disappointed by the quality of work.

 I always want to encourage bold entrepreneurs to trust their instincts … but diving into a massive project with a brand-new freelancer can lead to disaster, even if you absolutely adore her!

 Start with small projects at first to get a feel for how you’ll collaborated before committing to long-term work.
 Easing into the relationship will help you gauge your new team member’s strengths and assign work she can excel at doing.

 See?
 Nothing too complex or overwhelming, just a few best practices that will save you from headaches AND save your team members from letting you down!

-PS – My Goddess Boss Academy includes access to my own private list of over 100+ fabulous contractors to help you find and build your own dream team!
+PS – My VA Training Templates Library includes access to my own private list of over 100+ fabulous contractors to help you find and build your own dream team!